Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 "While this is apparently a well-known fact with Starbucks customers, not everyone is aware that people spend long hours in Starbucks and aren't necessarily expected to make a purchase," he said, adding that he apologizes to Nelson and Robinson.

-Ross said he had initially misunderstood that business model and it is "reasonable to believe" the arresting officers did not know about it either.
+Ross said that he had initially misunderstood that business model and that it is "reasonable to believe" the arresting officers did not know about it either.

 A Starbucks spokesperson told The Washington Post, "In this particular store, the guidelines were that partners must ask unpaying customers to leave the store, and police were to be called if they refused."

-But for its part, Starbucks has been focusing its messaging on racial bias rather than store policy.
+But for its part, Starbucks has been focusing its messaging on racial bias rather than on store policy.

 Starbucks says it will close its 8,000-plus stores in the U.S. for the afternoon on May 29 to conduct "racial-bias education geared toward preventing discrimination in our stores."